Sinam (2022 film): Theatrical

-Home Media
+Home media

 The post-theatrical streaming rights of the film was bought by Netflix and the satellite rights of the film was bought by Kalaignar TV.
 The film was digitally streamed on Netflix from 10 November 2022.

 Reception

 Logesh Balachandran of The Times of India rated 2.5 out of 5 stars and wrote "The investigative sequences in the second half lack depth and aren't intriguing enough."
 Navein Darshan of The New Indian Express rated the film 1.5 out of 5 stars and wrote "Sinam aims to be an emotionally stirring film, the absence of silence and a subtler score only disconnects the audience from the film".
 Haricharan Pudipeddi of Hindustan Times wrote "Sinam, with more sensitive writing, could’ve been a far more engaging thriller."
 Bhuvanesh Chandar of The Hindu wrote that "Sinam is the kind of movie that tires you to the extent you begin to not care to count its flaws."
 Dinamalar rated the film 2.75 out of 5.
-Siddharth Srinivas of Only Kollywood gave the film’s rating 3 out of 5 and wrote "On the whole, Sinam may not have great shakes but is still a good thriller that is worth watching for fans of the genre."
-Indiaglitz rated the film 2.75 out of 5 and stated that "Sinam is a crispy investigative thriller that stays within its limits."